CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 Important aspects in the planning of the sensitization and training of administrators of the remote maintenance are:

 * Analysis of target groups for awareness-raising and training programs
-* the planning of training content (eg requirements for remote maintenance based on this implementation note, laws, internal regulations)
+* the planning of training content (eg requirements for remote maintenance on the basis of this implementation note, laws, internal regulations)
 * Measurement and evaluation of learning success
 * Announcement of contacts on security issues
 The topics of the training must be adapted according to the purpose of the tool.
 The following or a combination of several subject fields can be content of the training: